intel/ccloudvm/README.md

 Each port object has two members, host and guest.
 They are both integers and they specify the mapping of port numbers from host to guest.
-A default mapping of 10022 to 22 is always added so that users can connect to their VMs via ciao-down connect.
+A default mapping of 10022 to 22 is always added so that users can connect to their VMs via ccloudvm connect.
 An example port mapping is shown below:

 ```